A Simple Tutorial of SEO Keywords For Beginners

 So grab your mug of coffee or tea and let's get right into it!

-If you’re still using a free blogging platform and want to take blogging seriously, I recommend you host on SiteGround because it’s cheaper, has brilliant customer service and easy to install.
-Check out this post on how you can do it.
+If you're still using a free blogging platform and want to take blogging seriously, I recommend you host on SiteGround because it's cheaper, has brilliant customer service and easy to install.

 What is Keywords?